 - Bay leaves: I always have some dried bay leaves in the cupboard so I throw them in.
 Honestly, I'm not 100% sure these make a difference, but I always include them anyway figuring it certainly won't hurt!

 - Mix the water, salt, and sugar together until the salt and sugar dissolves.
-I recommend heating 4 cups of water on the stove with the salt and sugar for 10 minutes or so since that helps them dissolve more easily, but I have also done it where you just stir them into the cold water and they will eventually dissolve without heat as well.
+I recommend heating 4 cups of water on the stove with the salt and sugar for 10 minutes or so since that helps them dissolve more easily, then adding the rest of the water later.
+But I have also done it where you just stir them into the cold water and they will eventually dissolve without heat as well.
 Add all of the remaining brine ingredients (including the remaining cold water or enough ice to cool the brine if you chose to heat it to dissolve the salt and sugar), then stir.

 - Prep the turkey by removing neck, gizzards, and any plastic packaging and sticking it in your brine container.
 I don't recommend rinsing the turkey before adding it to the brine.
 Place the turkey breast side down in your brining container.
 (I know the pictures in this post show the turkey breast up in the brine, but that was totally just a vanity move and I flipped it over before sticking it in the fridge.)